-This operation creates a new screen version of an image and allows you to specify different resolutions for the screen version.
-Screen versions are used to display the image on your monitor and are also used when you want to display the image in ElixiForm.
+This operation creates a new screen version of the image and allows you to specify different resolutions for the screen version.
+Screen versions are used to display the image on your monitor and are also used when you want to display the image in ElixirForm.

 To create a new screen version, pull down the Image menu, select the Extra Operations sub-menu, then select [Make Screen Version].
-A screen version with the same stem name and a .LW8 extension is created and saved in the default screen image directory.